 Ask people for resumes.
 There are ‘example resumes’ online, but I’ve found it much more useful to ask someone in the industry for a copy of their resume.
 Most don’t mind and it’s a great way to collect a sample set and insight into your field.
 Contact me if you’d like a copy.
 My Latex resume template is also publicly available on GitHub.

 Ask people to look at your resume.
-Friends, family, professors, that guy you met at a conference, etc. Even better if they don’t know what a technology or skill is because you get to practice explaining it in a clear and concise manner.
+Friends, family, professors, that guy you met at a conference, etc. Even better if they don’t know what a tech or skill is because you get to practice explaining it in a clear and concise manner.
 They’ll also help catch any spelling mistakes, gramatical errors, and missing punctuation.

 The internet is for…resume advice.
 There are an infinite number of blogs and articles (like this one!) that may have useful information.
 Take what you like and ignore the rest.